pgaroosi/standup/README.md

 # standup
-A reminder for not sitting for so long.
+A reminder to do not sit for so long in front of your PC.
+It get's the interval and repeats every x minute.